danbender/optimization_of_database/README.md

 ## Result

+Rewrote some really expensive Active Record queries and added a [database index](http://rakeroutes.com/blog/increase-rails-performance-with-database-indexes/) to the user_id in the karma table.
+Wrote own Rake Task to calculate the total sum of a user’s karma points and store it in the database.

-Now, the index page loads in <30ms.
+Now, the index page loads in <4w0ms.